Keyboard shortcuts

 memmap-badge cat-filesystem-badge

 Creates a memory map of a file using memmap and simulates some non-sequential reads from the file.
-Using a memory map means you just index into a slice rather than dealing with seek to navigate a File.
+Using a memory map means you just index into a slice rather than dealing with seeking around in a File.

 The Mmap::map function assumes the file behind the memory map is not being modified at the same time by another process or else a race condition occurs.